-- ▶ Insulated - Ergonomic - Light Weight - Quiet: cheap mini heat guns get too hot to hold.
-Traditional large “gun-style” heat guns get too heavy and awkward to handle for extended periods.
-Chandler Tool saves the day with the perfect balance of compact size, light weight & low-noise to minimize fatigue on even the longest jobs
+- ▶ Insulated - Ergonomic - Light Weight - Quiet: Cheap mini heat guns get too hot to hold.
+Cordless wireless large gun-style heat guns are too heavy for extended projects.
+Our pink heat gun for resin is compact, light weight & low-noise.

-- ▶ Proud Global Company - Launched in a small LA loft, we now have team members and factories spanning the globe.
-We believe our tools should serve a form and function.
-If for any reason you're dissatisfied, contact our customer care team; We'll happily make things right!
+- ▶ Proud Global Company - Launched in a small LA loft, our team members and products now span the globe.
+Our tools are high quality and UL certified.
+If for any reason you're dissatisfied, contact our customer care team and we'll make things right!